Excess burden of taxation

-In economics, the excess burden of taxation, also known as the deadweight cost or deadweight loss of taxation, is one of the economic losses that society suffers as the result of taxes or subsidies.
+In economics, the excess burden of taxation is one of the economic losses that society suffers as the result of taxes or subsidies.
 Economic theory posits that distortions change the amount and type of economic behavior from that which would occur in a free market without the tax.
 Excess burdens can be measured using the average cost of funds or the marginal cost of funds (MCF).
 Excess burdens were first discussed by Adam Smith.

 An equivalent kind of inefficiency can also be caused by subsidies (which technically can be viewed as taxes with negative rates).

 Economic losses due to taxes have been evaluated to be as low as 2.5 cents per dollar of revenue, and as high as 30 cents per dollar of revenue (on average), and even much higher at the margins.

 Measures of the excess burden

 The cost of a distortion is usually measured as the amount that would have to be paid to the people affected by its supply, the greater the excess burden.
 The second is the tax rate: as a general rule, the excess burden of a tax increases with the square of the tax rate.

 The average cost of funds is the total cost of distortions divided by the total revenue collected by a government.
 In contrast, the marginal cost of funds (MCF) is the size of the distortion that accompanied the last unit of revenue raised (i.e. the rate of change of distortion with respect to revenue).
 In most cases, the MCF increases as the amount of tax collected increases.

 A common position in economics is that the costs in a cost-benefit analysis for any tax-funded project should be increased according to the marginal cost of funds, because that is close to the deadweight loss that will be experienced if the project is added to the budget, or to the deadweight loss removed if the project is removed from the budget.